Help To Buy Mortgage

 Help to Buy Mortgage Scheme 2021-2023, England

-The new Help to Buy scheme starts on the 1st April 2021.
-It is different form the previous Help to Buy scheme and there are more criteria around it.
-Applications for the new scheme are being taken from Autumn 2020.
+The new Help to Buy scheme starts on the 1st April 2021. importantly, It is different form the previous Help to Buy scheme and there is different more criteria around it.
+For instance, applications for the new scheme have to be first time buyers.

 |Yorkshire & Humber||£228,100|